solo-io/gloo/docs/content/guides/traffic_management/request_processing/transformations/update_request_uri/_index.md

 ```

 #### Update Virtual Service
-We will now configure Gloo to update the request path from `/get` to `/post` if a header named `foo` is present and has the value `bar`.
+We will now configure Gloo Edge to update the request path from `/get` to `/post` if a header named `foo` is present and has the value `bar`.
 Since the `/post` endpoint on the Postman Echo service expected `POST` requests, we will need to update the HTTP method of the request as well.

 To do this, we need to add the following to our Virtual Service definition: